INTRODUCTION TO THE STUDY OF CULUTRE

 University Press, 2000) discusses the intricacies of the Mande caste

-system where the language of griots -- their speech -- differentiates
+system where the language of griots -- their spoken word -- differentiates

 them from members of the noble or freeborn caste.

-Currently, I'm studying the ways that globalization, privatization, and habitat are changing Malian ideas about kinship, marriage, and family structure in urban areas.
+Currently, I'm studying the ways that globalization, privatization, and changes in habitat are altering Malian ideas about kinship, marriage, and family structure in urban areas.

 Maasai Culture (Kenya)

-an interest in visual anthropology as well, and during a Fulbright
+I've studied and taught visual anthropology as well, and during a six-year period in the 1990s, including a Fulbright

 year in Kenya ('97-'98) as well as a return field period in January, 2004, filmed footage for a series